efatto/l10n-italy/l10n_it_vat_registries/README.rst

 or 'corrispettivi'.
 In order to link a journal to a VAT registry, open journal by Accounting -> Configuration -> Accounting -> Journals and set the 'VAT registry' field.

+For reverse charge operations it is important to set "Include reverse charge moves" in sales VAT registry

 If there are no account moves to be printed, the report is printed with total equal to zero.